 Interview with Caio Esteves, CEO at Places for us

-We caught up with Caio Esteves, CEO at Places for us, and also a judge for the City Nation Place Awards
+We caught up with Caio Esteves, CEO at Places for us, to explore his thoughts on place branding, destination marketing and investment promotion campaigns.

 CNP: Whilst place branding has, mostly, moved on from the logo and slogan approach, the design identity to support your strategy is still so important.
 What do you believe a great place identity should deliver for a city, nation or region?